 Calculate Percentage Increase in Excel

-To calculate the percentage increase in Excel which must have at least two values.
-For example, if we have 2 numbers, then to find the percentage increase we will first subtract the smaller number from a bigger number and then divide the obtained value with a smaller number among both the values.
+To calculate the percentage increase in Excel, which must have at least two values.
+For example, if we have 2 numbers, then to find the percentage increase, we will first subtract the smaller number from a bigger number and then divide the obtained value with a smaller number among both the values.
 We may get the answer in decimal.
-To convert this value into a percentage, click on % symbol located in the Home menu’s number section.
+To convert this value into a percentage, click on the % symbol located in the Home menu’s number section.
 The obtained percentage will be the increase in the value from smaller to bigger.

 Mathematical percentage calculation: (Part/Whole) *100 = Percentage